HienPhamLe/Marketing-Insights_Enhancing-Coverion-Rates-And-Customer-Engagement/README.md

 - **Customer Reviews:** customer's reviews and rating on product.
 - **Products:** product information like category and price.
 - **Customers:** customer information like gender, age, city.
+Data is assumed for a 3 years period from 2023 to 2025.

 ## Data Model
 ![](images/data_model.png)